proycon/flat/README.rst

   Read and write permissions to access namespaces are fully configurable.
 * Concurrency (multiple users may edit the same document similtaneously)
 * Full versioning control for documents (using git), allowing limitless undo operations. (in foliadocserve)
-* Full annotator information, with timestamps, is stored in the FoLiA XML and can be displayed by the interface.
+* Full provenance information, including annotator names and timestamps, is stored in the FoLiA XML and can be displayed by the interface.
 The git log also contains verbose information on annotations.
 * Annotators can indicate their confidence for each annotation
 * Highly configurable interface; interface options may be disabled on a per-configuration basis.
 Multiple configurations can be deployed on a single